 For most of us, record keeping is a key part of everyday practice, and maintaining proper record keeping is fundamental to effective patient care.
 If no record is made, the law may eventually rule that the events did not occur.
-Electronic record keeping helps to avoid the issue of handwriting misunderstandings and facilitates improved communication across healthcare systems
+Electronic record keeping helps to avoid the issue of handwriting misunderstandings and facilitates improved communication across healthcare systems.

 Handheld devices enable records to be readily updated and shared while on the go.
 Sharing records can considerably improve communication among healthcare professionals and the system as a whole, as well as overall patient care.
 Modern-day record keeping also ensures patients' confidentiality.